 Basic education courses are for adults who want to improve their reading, spelling, writing and maths skills for the workplace, study or for a new job.
 Basic adult education programs give mature learners the chance to increase their knowledge, develop new skills, gain helpful qualifications and credentials to improve careers and develop self-confidence.

-The challenges of adult education are large, primarily it is the difficulty of balancing education and a full-time career.
-Being in the workforce for many years and then going back to a classroom is very challenging and finding the time to pursue education alongside their obligations at work and at home.
+The challenges of adult education are large, often due to the difficulty of balancing education and a full-time career.
+Being in the workforce for many years and then going back to a classroom is very challenging, as is finding the time to pursue education alongside their obligations at work and at home.

-Many basic adult education programs based coursework generally includes basic literacy courses for non-readers or readers with limited skills, such as non-native English speakers, social studies, English, mathematics, and science.
+Many basic adult education programs include basic literacy courses for non-readers or readers with limited skills (such as non-native English speakers), social studies, English, mathematics, and science.
 For more information on basic education courses for adults, contact Reading Writing Hotline on 1300 6 555 06.